 Why does burning fire lead to an innocent snow?
 The devil grins in the shadows of the smoke, just waiting for the right moment - to show....

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Bret The BestWrite a Review